 There is one downside to using Google Fonts, they are not installed on your visitor’s device.
 That means they need to be transferred from Google’s servers to your visitor’s device when they first load your website.

-Browser’s take measures to ensure fonts are loaded in the most efficient way.
-One method they use is to cache the files so they require less bandwidth on subsequent loads (even across different websites).
+Web browsers implement techniques to ensure fonts are loaded in the most efficient way.
+One technique they use is to cache the files so they require less bandwidth on subsequent loads (even across different websites).
 But there are still things you can do to optimize your usage:

 Limit Font Families